Me

 The second moment of revelation came from Juliette Aristides' Lessons in Classical Painting.
 On page 19, I encountered a small image of a woodcut by Yoshida Hiroshi, which led me to research his work and eventually order The Complete Woodblock Prints of Yoshida Hiroshi.
 I was astounded by his masterful gradations and the transparency of color in his atmospheric landscape prints—qualities I had only begun to explore.

 Pennsylvania can be graced with picture-perfect days, but I find myself increasingly drawn to the beauty in its gloomier moments.
 The aesthetic of the rust-belt brain drain in the small coal towns resonates with melancholy.
 Words often escape me when trying to explain this essence, so I make marks to express what I see and use colors to show how I feel.
-Though my works may not possess the power of Hitoshi's prints or the atmospheric subtlety of Hiroshi's woodcuts, they serve as quiet reflections on the region I call home.
+Though my works may not possess the power of Hitoshi's prints or the atmospheric subtlety of Hiroshi's woodcuts, my prints serve as quiet reflections on the region I call home.